 Adobe shares were up 26% for the year and had been up over 50% until tech wrecked in October.
 Adobe’s success is no secret, so the stock is pricey, selling for nearly 15 times its 2017 sales of $7.3 billion, and 49 times earnings.

 Adobe may come under pressure in 2019 as the market turns toward value and away from growth but consider this.
-While the company’s revenue has been growing at 25% per year, net income has been growing at 45% per year, and Adobe had already beaten that 2017 profit through the first three quarters of the current fiscal year, which ends in early December.
+While the company’s revenue has been growing at 25% per year, net income has been growing at 45% per year.

-If I were under 30 and already owned an index fund, Amazon is the one stock I would buy for long-term gains.
+For people who are under 30 and want to own an index fund, Amazon is one of the most compelling cloud computing stocks to buy for long-term gains.

-We think of Amazon as a retailer, but it’s Amazon Web Services that is its secret sauce and makes this one of the best cloud computing stocks.
+We think of Amazon as a retailer, but it’s Amazon Web Services that is its secret sauce and makes this one of the best cloud computing stocks to buy.
 Amazon was the first to re-sell its cloud.
 It still dominates the market for cloud infrastructure, and the businesses using that infrastructure, like Netflix, continue to grow like weeds.

 Some bearishness has crept into Amazon due to its enormous power and struggling HQ2 process, leading many to call for breaking it up.
 But you can’t.
 Hundreds of thousands of small merchants depend on Amazon’s fulfillment services to compete with Walmart (NYSE:WMT), which remains more than twice as large as Amazon.
 These merchants would rise as an army if any serious move were made against it.

-With the acquisition of Red Hat (NYSE:RHT) by International Business Machines (NYSE:IBM) expected to close in 2019, Cloudera (NASDAQ:CLDR) becomes the closest to a pure play open source company on the U.S. stock market.
+With the acquisition of Red Hat (NYSE:RHT) by IBM (NYSE:IBM) expected to close in 2019, Cloudera (NASDAQ:CLDR) becomes the closest to a pure-play open source company on the U.S. stock market.
 It is a key member of the Cloud Retinue, the companies serving clouds with hardware, software and services.

 Cloudera is finally gaining traction by selling its software as a service for machine learning and data analysis.
 It can analyze data sets exceeding 50 Petabytes in size — that’s 1 million gigabytes.
 The company is also buying its largest competitor in the Hadoop space, Hortonworks (NASDAQ:HDP).